Students' Union Relationship Agreement

 A UK-wide survey that give Postgraduate Taught Students the opportunity to share their experiences of learning and teaching at their institution.

 The University Statutes are one of the University’s constitutional documents, because of its status as a body corporate by Royal Charter.
 The Statues contain details of the members of the University, and the rules concerning the statutory bodies.

 Established to have overarching responsibility for strategic oversight of the all key student experience surveys.
 This group provides institutional approach to surveys from design to closing the feedback loop.

 Meetings held in the University that bring together Student Academic Reps and School staff to discuss issues affecting the student population at a local level.

 A document produced by the Sabbatical Officer team in the Students’ Union which offers a series of recommendations to the University, based on data and feedback from the student body about student life.

-The Way Forward 2018 – 2023 is the name of the University’s organisational strategy.
+The Way Forward 2018 – 2023 has been revised in response to coronavirus (COVID-19) and details the University’s organisational strategy.
 The strategy document, and the associated sub-strategies can be viewed on the University’s website.

 University Council is the governing body of the University and as such, is the supreme authority of the University.
 It has the ultimate power of decision in all matters affecting the University.